-Who doesn’t love a good raspberry or blackberry?
+Who doesn’t love a good raspberry?
 They’re sweet with just the right amount of tart.
 They make good cakes, pies, jams, ice cream, and cobbler.
-Most of the time, though, we think about raspberries and blackberries as things that we can’t grow ourselves.
+Most of the time, though, we think about raspberries as things that we can’t grow ourselves.
 Either you find them growing wild by a stream or in a grocery store.
 You absolutely can grow them yourself, though!
-These simple tips for propagating blackberries and raspberries will help you enjoy the taste of berries in the comfort of your own yard.
+Just like with blackberries, these simple tips for propagating raspberries will help you enjoy the taste of berries in the comfort of your own yard.

 Can you start raspberries from cuttings?